boson-project/functions/README.md

 };
 ```

-Note that the function is `async` and returns a `Promise`, however, this is not required.
 This function is from the default template used when creating a Node.js project using
 the `faas` CLI and is expected to be invoked with a `CloudEvent`.
 To access the raw HTTP
 request, there are properties on the `context` object that is provided.
 For example,